Eshaani19/fashion-app/README.md

 ## Introduction

-Fashion Outfit Picker is a web application designed to help users choose outfits based on the occasion.
+Fit Finder is a web application designed to help users choose outfits based on the occasion.
 By leveraging a curated machine learning model, the application categorizes images of clothes into categories such as casual, formal, and more.
 This allows users to save time and make informed decisions when selecting their outfits.
 Future versions aim to include features for managing and selecting outfits from the users' own closet.

 ## Features